Light Rail Stage 2A: City to Commonwealth Park

 Project overview

 Light Rail Stage 2A will extend the light rail system from Alinga Street to Commonwealth Park.
 The 1.7km extension will follow along London Circuit West.
-It will feature stops at Edinburgh Avenue and City South.
-The new stops will help people access the ANU, their homes, and businesses in City West and New Acton.
+It will feature three new stops at Edinburgh Avenue, City South, and Commonwealth Park.
+The stops will help people access the ANU, their homes, and businesses in City West and New Acton.

-Stage 2A reached a major milestone in 2023 with the signing a of a contract with long term delivery partner Canberra Metro.
-Construction is set start on the project in late 2024.
+Stage 2A reached a major milestone in December 2023 with the signing of a contract with long term delivery partner Canberra Metro.

 Light Rail Stage 2A will provide greater connection between the city and the lake.
 It will support active travel in the city by including new cycling and walking infrastructure.
 Several new trees will improve the urban landscape as part of the project.